 Me: “Well, you have been one of the most helpful people I’ve ever worked with.
 You listened to what I said I wanted and helped me find something that would fit rather than what you liked.
 I appreciate that.
 It’s rare that I run into people like yourself.
 I’m working with a few guys that are launching a new startup, basically a next generation Amazon, and we’re looking for some sharp people, so I have to ask – are you married to your job, or are you open to doing anything different?”

 Me: “Well I can’t promise anything, but give me your number and I’ll give you a call sometime and we can get a coffee and discuss some of the details.”

 Hopefully you’re catching the principles behind what I’m doing with these methods.
 The wording may change based on the situation, but the principles won’t.
-I just took the principles taught in the CDs and books above and found some wording that works and that I’m comfortable with.
+I just took the principles taught in the XO Training System and books above and found some wording that works and that I’m comfortable with.
 It took me a lot of practice to be able to do it with posture and without thinking about every word that I say.
 It will take some time for you too.

 Understand that this post is not meant to be a replacement to the information in those CDs.
 If you go out and try to use techniques with people to get their numbers without the right heart and principles, you will fall on your face.
 Be genuine.
 Be friendly.
 Focus on the other person.
 Brighten their day.
 If you do those things you may find someone that wants to be a part of your community.
 Even better, you may find someone that becomes a lifelong friend.